$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Colds being viral, lack proper treatment and only supportive treatment is given to the cat to help its immune system cope with the disease.

-Antibiotics don’t fight off viruses but are sometimes administered when there is a cold to avoid any secondary infections and help the immune system.
+Antibiotics don’t fight off viruses, but are sometimes administered to the cat, when there is a cold, to avoid any secondary infections and help the immune system.

 If your cat is congested, you should clear the discharge from the nose to help her overcome any breathing difficulties.
 Use a clean cloth and wipe the discharge from eyes and nose.

 Provide a soft bed for your cat.
-Clean it daily to minimize the chances of reinfection.
-If possible, increase the humidity of the room with a vaporizer.
+Clean the cat bed daily to minimize the chances of reinfection.
+If possible, increase the humidity of the room that the cat is in, with a vaporizer.

 Give your cat plenty of food and water.
 Make sure the cat is eating because most cats refuse to eat properly when sick.